mysterytony/mysterytony.github.io/notes/cs246/lecture.md

 ### Static Field & Method

-`numMethodCalls` track # times a method was called a particular object
+`numMethodCalls` track the number of times a method was called a particular object

-what if we want to track the # times a method is called over all student objects
+what if we want to track the number of times a method is called over all student objects

 or what if we want to track how many students are created